-Are you ready to send them a list of several people to verify your strengths, character, qualifications and good-fit for their needs?
+Will they verify your strengths, character, qualifications and good-fit for their needs?

-You’ll need time to pull together a potent group of people who are best qualified to reinforce your personal brand and confirm the value you offer your target employers.
+You’ll need time to pull together a potent group of people who are best qualified to reinforce your personal brand and confirm the value you offer.

 Identify good possible candidates for your reference list